sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

 dominate real code, so typical programs shrink 15–20% — the classic 6502 idiom of zero page as a 256-byte pseudo-register file.
-With the PAGE driver the speed argument returns too: **zp loads and stores match the 65C02 cycle-for-cycle**, and the RMW and bit instructions beat it.
+With the PAGE driver the speed argument returns too: **zp loads and stores match the 65C02 cycle-for-cycle**, and the RMW, shift and bit instructions beat it.
 And compatibility demands it: assemblers emit the zp encodings automatically for any variable below \$0100.

 The Rockwell bit family exists precisely for zp-mapped I/O — `SMB3 led_port`,